 Carrots are vitamin-rich, starchy vegetables that are extremely versatile and filling.

-They are excellent raw as a snack, in a smoothie, and cooked carrots are a staple side dish to many a holiday dinner or in a crock pot bubbling under a nice roast beast.
+Cooked carrots are a staple side dish to many a holiday dinner or in a crock pot bubbling under a nice roast beast.

 If you’re in a hurry, cooking carrots in the microwave is an excellent option when you want to avoid pulling out the junk food or going through a drive-through.